zoobean/delayed_paperclip/README.md

 Contributing
 ------------

 Checkout out CONTRIBUTING.
-In short, you’ll need a redis server running for testing.
 Run all tests with

 ````
 # Rspec on all versions